Nathan Buddle

-Nathan John Buddle (born 29 September 1993) is an English professional footballer who plays as a defender for Spennymoor Town.
+Nathan John Buddle (born 29 September 1993) is an English professional footballer who plays as a defender for Morpeth Town.
 He has previously played for Hartlepool United, Carlisle United and Gateshead.

 Career

 Youth career

-Buddle was born in a small town in Northumberland called Amble.
-He grew up supporting Newcastle United FC and started out in their under 8’s team and left when he was 14, whilst still at school.
+Buddle was born in a Amble, Northumberland.
+He grew up supporting Newcastle United and started out in their under-8's team and left when he was 14, whilst still at school.
 Buddle began his senior career with Hartlepool United.
 Having risen through the youth ranks with the 'monkey-hangers' and having a brilliant couple of years in the youth team, he was released at the end of the 2012–13 season.

 Non-League

 Buddle then signed a deal with non-league side Blyth Spartans, on non contract terms.
-He went on to represent the club 83 times during his 2 years with the club, scoring 5 goals from defence.
-During this period, reached the 3rd round of the FA Cup before finally being knocked out by Championship side; Birmingham City.

 Carlisle United

 Following some good performances for Blyth, including being part of their incredible FA Cup run which saw them defeat Buddle's former club Hartlepool United, Buddle signed for League Two side Carlisle United following a successful trial spell.
 The contract lasted until the end of the 2014–15 season.
 Buddle was then offered a new deal with the cumbrians but opted to sign for Gateshead at the start of the 2015–16 campaign.